godatadriven/build-your-own-search-engine/blog.md

 What we will do is create a docker image.
 On this image, we will install the required dependencies, and copy and the required code for the user interface.

-We build the image by running:
+We build the image from the my-search-engine-demo/my-search-engine-demo directory by running:

 ```
 docker build --build-arg BUILDTIME_ACS_API_KEY=${ACS_API_KEY} --build-arg BUILDTIME_ACS_ENDPOINT=${ACS_ENDPOINT} --build-arg BUILDTIME_SA_CONN_STR=${SA_CONN_STR} -t covid-19-search:latest .
 ```